 2. Weightage of 2 marks for attendance component out of 20 marks for Continuous Assessment shall be available only to those students who attend 75% and more of classroom lectures/seminars/workshops.
-The break-up of marks for attendance component for theory papers shall be as under :
+The break-up of marks for attendance component for theory papers shall be as under:

-Attenda nce Component Mark/s for Theory Papers
+Attendance Component

-(a) 75 % and above upto 85 % : 1
+(a) 75 % and above upto 85 %

-(b) Above 85 % : 2
+(b) Above 85 %